course-files/AnalysisOfCourseEvaluations/AnalysisOfCourseEvaluation-Notebook.md

-The overall sentiment for the likes:
+The overall sentiment for the likes is:

 ![](AnalysisOfCourseEvaluation-Notebook_files/figure-html/OverallSentimentForLikes-1.png)<!-- -->

 \newpage

-The overall sentiment for the wishes:
+The overall sentiment for the wishes is:

 ![](AnalysisOfCourseEvaluation-Notebook_files/figure-html/OverallSentimentForWishes-1.png)<!-- -->